 Enter the last name, specialty or keyword for your search below.

-The primary goals of the residency on-call program are to enhance the resident's practice responsibilities and experiences as well as to assist the second shift pharmacy staff with clinical/operational support.
+The primary goals of the residency on-call program are to enhance the resident's practice responsibilities and experiences as well as to assist pharmacy staff with clinical/operational support.

-- respond to code pager and provide the required assistance
+- respond to in-house code and rapid response calls and provide the

-- assist in obtaining medications from other area hospitals
+- assist in obtaining medications needed urgently from other area

-The resident will be available by pager and will round twice during the shift through each satellite to assist with any issues.
+- The resident will be available by pager and will round through each satellite to assist at least once per shift to assist with any issues.

 - Residents will be on-call approximately every three weeks with shifts rotating between residents so that weekend shifts are divided equally.

 - Following the staffing or on call weekend PGY-1’s will have a compensatory day off.